 Vehicular Manslaughter

-What Should I Do If I’m Charged with Homicide in Jefferson City, MO?
+What Steps Should I Take if Accused of Homicide in Jefferson City, MO?

 Homicide is a manner of death, when one individual causes the death of another.
 However, not all instances of homicide quality as murder; some may be classified as manslaughter, while others may be deemed lawful, such as cases involving an affirmative defense like self-defense or mental incapacity.